amazon-archives/amazon-ecs-interstella-workshop/workshop2/readme.md

 ![Monolith service updated](images/2-service-updated.png)

 You might have noticed something interesting happen.
-There's a high probability the service update launched your new container on the other EC2 instance (also called container instance).
-This is the default placement logic evenly spreading tasks across availability zones (AZs).
+There's a high probability the service update launched your new container on the other EC2 container instance.
+This is the default [task placement](http://docs.aws.amazon.com/AmazonECS/latest/developerguide/task-placement.html) logic to evenly spreading tasks across availability zones (AZs).
 This is a great feature, but a problem in this case because when you configured the iridium task definition, you had set an environment variable "monolithUrl" and passed it the IP address of the instance running the monolith container.
 Since the monolith is running on the other EC2 host, the iridium service is no longer able to fulfill orders through the fulfillment service running on the monolith.

 We need service discovery to identify the microservices endpoints.
 Here are a few patterns that could work:
 * [DNS/Route53 without load balancing](https://aws.amazon.com/blogs/compute/service-discovery-for-amazon-ecs-using-dns/),